vDawgg/awt-pj-ss24-finding_scenes-2/README.md

 ### Models

 The models are downloaded from [huggingface](https://huggingface.co/) when running the program for the first time.
 To download Mistral-7B-Instruct-v0.3 you need to first create a HF account and ask for access on the [model page](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3).
 After access has been granted, create an access token with write permissions and place it into the [constants file](./utils/constants.py).
-Now all models shouldd be downloaded without any problems.
+Now all models should be downloaded without any problems.

 ## Running